dwyl/imgup/api.md

 >
 > We are using the [`mock` ](https://github.com/jjh42/mock)
 > library so we are able to correctly test
-> whenever a content type is invalid,
+> whenever `S3` is down.
-> or the upload to `S3` fails.
+> Although using mocks *can lead to false positives*,
-> Simply install it to use it.
+> here's acceptable because we're simulating a third-party service to be down.

 We've added a test for each scenario